raku-community-modules/Web-App-MVC/README.md

 This specifies the file name for the database configuration file.

-If you are using the WWW::App::Easy::Model::DB base class, you must specify a list of databases in the database configuration file.
+If you are using the WWW::App::MVC::Model::DB base class, you must specify a list of databases in the database configuration file.
 You can refer to these database configurations from the model configuration, using the __database__ key.
 Within the specific database configurations,